scj1091/rockharbor/README.md

 like categories for the messages, and teachers are the speakers who taught the message.
 Unlike teachers, only one series can be defined per message.

+Aside from the archive-generating `[message]` shortcode, the message post type comes with a `[single-message]` shortcode that can be used to show a single message from any campus.

 ## Specialness

 _YAWPH_ (yah-ff)